csci-1301/csci-1301.github.io/labs/UserInput/readme.md

 #.
 If you are using Visual Studio on Mac or Monodevelop, you may have to perform an additional step for this program to run as expected.

     - For Visual Studio on Mac, follow the instructions at <https://stackoverflow.com/a/49056993/> to have your project "Run on external console".
-    - For Monodevelop, follow the instructions at <https://stackoverflow.com/a/67185469/> to similarly have your projeect "Run on external console".
+    - For Monodevelop, follow the instructions at <https://stackoverflow.com/a/67185469/> to similarly have your project "Run on external console"[^noteonUbuntu].

     You may have to perform this operation for every solution where the user is supposed to enter values.